Geometry-Aware Normalizing Wasserstein Flows for Optimal Causal Inference: NORMALIZING WASSERSTEIN FLOWS

 \subsection{General Formulation}

-This approach effectively applies the PDE residual loss as a regularization term.
 Inspired by Appendix A2 of \cite{chen2018neural}, and recent developments in velocity-based diffusion models \cite{albergo2023stochastic1}, to simplify computations, Eq.~\eqref{eq:inst_change} suggests focusing the regularization on the velocity field $-f$ in the loss function.
 This is supported by the following theorem.

-\begin{theorem} As per Eq.~\eqref{eq:neural_ODE}, the Liouville equation characterizes the density change at a fixed point $z^*$ as follows:
+\begin{theorem} Suppose the Liouville equation characterizes the density evolution at a fixed point $z^*$ as follows: